Lukiano99/courses-management-system/README.md

 - **`public/`**: Static assets.
 - **`styles/`**: Global styles (using TailwindCSS).

+- ## Changelog

+### [v1.1.0] - 2024-09-23
+- Added image upload functionality using **Uploadthing**.
+  - Users can now upload images directly to the platform.
+  - Integrated Uploadthing API for seamless file uploads and storage.

+### [v1.0.0] - 2024-09-15
+- Initial release with full functionality for managing courses, authentication, and database management with Prisma.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.